Jump in your runners and get active by taking on some of Perth’s best walking and hiking tracks.

 Distance: 7.3km (loop)

-The Scarborough-Trigg Heritage Walk provide a unique walking experience combining the stunning coastline of Scarborough and Trigg beaches with the the bush trails of the Trigg Bushland Reserve.
+The Scarborough-Trigg Heritage Walk provides a unique walking experience combining the stunning coastline of Scarborough and Trigg beaches with the bush trails of the Trigg Bushland Reserve.

 The walk consists of three loops: